Large Celestial Bodies

 5. a large cloud of gas and dust in outer space pulsar

-7. a large, isolated, gravitationally bound group of stars constellation
+8. a large, isolated, gravitationally bound group of stars nova

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.